 Theme Metrics Page Note The number of industrial accident victims, industrial accident rate, work loss rate and occupational disease rate are disclosed in the Sustainability Report.
-LTIFR & OIFR Classification Accident rate LTIFR OIFR Employees (Korea) 0.80 2.47 1,07 Health and Well-being Health and safety 124 Employees (Overseas) 0.20 0.95 0 Employees (Total) 0.56 1,90 0.67 Suppliers (Korea) N/A 1,14 N/A Suppliers (Overseas) N/A 0,55 N/A Suppliers (Total) N/A 1,01 N/A Skills for the Future Training provided 120 The status of employee training (training hours by position, training expense) is disclosed in the Sustainability Report.
-Absolute number and rate of employment 121-122 The number of new employees and the turnover rate are disclosed in the Sustainability Report, Employment and Wealth Economic contribution 113-114 Sales and financial information, R&D expenses (details of the company's investments and government subsidies), information on economic values distributed are disclosed in the Sustainability Report and the Business Report, Generation Financial investment contribution 114 Hyundai Motor Company is committed to improving the company's successful investment and profitability.
-Total capital expenditure - Depreciation expense: KRW 2,965 billion Buyback of treasury stock + Dividend payment: KRW 3,380 billion Innovation of Better Products and Services Total R&D expense 114 Total R&D expense spent is as follows: Total R&D expenses: KRW 4,6 trillion Government subsidy: KRW (2,977) million Community and Social Vitality Total tax paid 111,113 Details of corporate income tax are disclosed in the Sustainability Report and annual reports,
+LTIFR & OIFR Classification Accident rate LTIFR OIFR Employees (Korea) 0.80 2.47 1.07 Health and Well-being Health and safety 124 Employees (Overseas) 0.20 0.95 0 Employees (Total) 0.56 1.90 0.67 Suppliers (Korea) N/A 1.14 N/A Suppliers (Overseas) N/A 0.55 N/A Suppliers (Total) N/A 1.01 N/A Skills for the Future Training provided 120 The status of employee training (training hours by position, training expense) is disclosed in the Sustainability Report.
+Absolute number and rate of employment 121-122 The number of new employees and the turnover rate are disclosed in the Sustainability Report, Employment and Wealth Economic contribution 113-114 Sales and financial information, R&D expenses (details of the company's investments and government subsidies), information on economic values distributed are disclosed in the Sustainability Report and the Busines Report, Generation Financial investment contribution 114 Hyundai Motor Company is committed to impr Total capital expenditure - Depreciation expens Buyback of treasury stock + Dividend payment Innovation of Better Products and Services Total R&D expense 114 Total R&D expenses spent is as follows: Total R&D expenses: KRW 4.6 trillion Government subsidy: KRW (2,977) million Community and Social Vitality Total tax paid 111,113 Details of corporate income tax are disclosed in the Sustainability Report and annual reports.